Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 • Southern Building Code Congress International (SBCCI) for the Southeast.

 In 1994, these organizations merged to create the International Code Council (ICC).
-Today, the ICC publishes the IRC, the code used for residential construction across the U.S. Municipalities in Washington rely on this code to establish local regulations.
+Today, the ICC publishes the IRC, the code used for residential construction across the U.S. Municipalities in Oregon rely on this code to establish local regulations.

 SEE WHAT YOUR NEIGHBORS